 The Dashing White Sergeant - Howe is an American Country Dance.
-It was published by Elias Howe in 1862 in The American Dancing Master.
+It was published by Elias Howe in 1862 in The American Dancing Master, Boston.
 It was interpreted by Rickey Holden in 1953 and published in The Contra Dance Book.
 It is a proper Duple Minor dance.
 The minor set lasts 24 bars.

 This is not only one of the most fashionable, but one of the most elegant Country Dances of the day: the figure is graceful; and when danced by a large number, has a most imposing effect.
 It may be briefly described as follows:— The first lady and gentlemen cross, and pass round below the second couple; they then turn with right hand, stopping between the second couple; the four form a line, the second couple being outside, forward and back; forward and turn down the middle and back again, and right and left; continue the figure with remaining couples.

 The tune was composed around 1820 by Sir Henry Rowley Bishop.

 Holden calls for the right and left to be with next neighbors, but that's not what Howe meant.